Zehelein/pg-transactional-outbox/lib/README.md

    and the destination topic or queue.
 This ensures that either everything is persisted in the database or nothing.
 This is the `outbox storage` in the above diagram.
-3. A background process checks if a new entry appeared in the "outbox" table and loads the data.
+3. A background process checks if a new entry appears in the "outbox" table and loads the data.
 4. Now the message can be sent.
 This can be done via a message broker, an event stream, or any other option.
 The outbox table entry is then marked as processed _only_ if the message was successfully sent.
-In case of a message-sending error, or if the outbox entry could not be marked as processed, the message is sent again.
+In case of a message-sending error, or if the outbox entry cannot be marked as processed, the message is sent again.
 The `outbox service` is responsible for this step.

 The third step can be implemented via the Polling-Publisher pattern or via the Transactional log tailing pattern.